confluentinc/ksql/docs/operate-and-deploy/monitoring.md

 ksqlDB publishes metrics via JMX ([Java Management Extensions](https://www.oracle.com/java/technologies/javase/javamanagement.html)) which help you monitor what is happening inside of ksqlDB's servers.
-For a comprehensive list of metrics, including number of rows processed, throughput, including number of rows processed, throughput,
+For a comprehensive list of metrics, see [the reference section](../reference/metrics.md).

 ## Enable monitoring